DelbyPicnic/Rack/README.md

 * Engine sample rate must match the audio output sample rate (and will change automatically when changing the output sample rate).
 Some modules have been configure to work most efficiently when the sample rate is set to **48000 Hz**, which should be used to avoid CPU-intensive resampling.

-* Some of the visual effects are turned off or simplified.
+* Some visual effects are turned off or simplified.
 This may change in future, but in general due to constrained CPU resources, audio processing and UI performance is the main priority.

 ## Platforms

 Currently the development is done using ASUS Tinker Board, with Raspberry Pi 3 being the second main supported platform.
 There's a lot of similar ARM-based boards that should work too.
 On desktop, the development is done on macOS, and I guess Linux should be supported as well but it's not being tested.

-OpenGL ES will be used on ARM boards for for rendering, OpenGL will be used on desktops.
+OpenGL ES will be used on ARM boards for for rendering, OpenGL will be used on desktop.

 ### Performance